UMD-CS-STICs/389Kspring17/projects/final-project/README.md

 ### Additional Comments

 You can use mlab for a free MongoDB instance.
 Read the instructions [here](http://google.com) for instructions.

+Feel free to use any JavaScipt frameworks/libraries, CSS frameworks, or npm modules to help you complete this project.

 Please ask questions if you are confused!
 Posting in piazza is a huge resource for everyone.
 This is a very general project, so we expect to clarify quite a bit.